 The data used to prepare this summary is comprised of logbook information (NP16 and e-log) and Vessel Monitoring System data (VMS) data.
 VMS data is collected using satellite transceivers which can record the area fished and fishing speed, allowing AFMA to deduct days fished and monitor closed areas.
 This data is stored by AFMA.

-The data used in this summary was extracted during late March 2021 when 99.9% of the logbook sheets for the 2020 season had been submitted and entered into the AFMA database.
 The data is checked using species and fishing positions constraints to identify any records that have been incorrectly assigned to the TSPF.
 These records are filtered out and returned to the AFMA data section for checking and correction.